junxit/us-congress-bills-112/metadata.md

 - 2012-05-30 — Resolution provides for consideration of H.R.
 5743; H.R.
 5854; H.R.
 5855; and H.R.
 5325.
 - 2012-05-30 — The House Committee on Rules reported an original measure, H. Rept.
 112-504, by Mr. Nugent.
 - 2012-05-30 — The House Committee on Rules reported an original measure, H. Rept.
 112-504, by Mr. Nugent.
+- 2012-05-31 — Considered as privileged matter. (consideration: CR H3281-3289)
+- 2012-05-31 — DEBATE - The House proceeded with one hour of debate on H. Res.
+667.
+- 2012-05-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-05-31 — Mr. Nugent asked unanimous consent that upon adoption of H.Res.
+667, amendments numbered 4 and 6 printed in House Report 112-504 be modified to include amendatory instructions.
+Agreed to without objection.
+- 2012-05-31 — On agreeing to the resolution Agreed to by recorded vote: 246 - 166 (Roll no. 298). (text: CR H3282)
+- 2012-05-31 — On ordering the previous question Agreed to by the Yeas and Nays: 233 - 180 (Roll no. 297). (consideration: CR H3288)
+- 2012-05-31 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 246 - 166 (Roll no. 298).(text: CR H3282)
+- 2012-05-31 — Pursuant to a previous special order, amendments numbered 4 and 6 printed in House Report 112-504 are modified to include amendatory instructions.